 In the past couple of days I have had a few people reach out to me with questions regarding ASIN quantity limit issues on some items in their FBA shipments.
 They are seeing a restriction in Amazon at the point when they are creating an FBA shipment for certain items.
 In today’s post, I will show you how to find items that are currently subject to ASIN limits, and how I plan to handle things going forward.

-First, if you’ve never heard about these ASIN limits, you can read Amazon’s policy on them HERE.
+First, if you’ve never heard about these ASIN limits, you should read Amazon’s ASIN limits policy.
 Effectively, it’s another way for Amazon to ensure the items in their warehouses will sell relatively quickly, and are not used as storage facilities.
 This is another measure in addition to the long term storage fees that are assessed every 6 months.

 This is not a new policy related to ASIN quantity limits, but it does appear that these limits are beginning to be enforced on a much larger scale.

 Now, here’s the process for identifying items in your inventory that are subject to ASIN limits:

 - Hover over reports at the top center of your screen

 - On the left side of the screen under the Inventory header, click “show more”

 - Select the “download” tab in the center of the screen